 Precise x-rays are the hallmark of the Blair Upper Cervical Technique.
-The Blair head clamp allows the doctor to take precision x-rays down joint angles unique to each person to ascertain the direction your atlas has misaligned, thereby allowing the doctor to make a precise neck correction with holding value.
+The Blair head clamp allows the doctor to take precision x-rays down joint angles unique to each person to ascertain the direction your atlas is misaligned, allowing the doctor to make a precise neck correction with holding value.

-These are objective tests that help the doctor determine two things.
-If you need an adjustment or not and at what vertebral level the adjustment needs to be made.
-The leg checks are used in conjunction with the heat scan, allowing the doctor to know when a Blair Upper Cervical Upper Cervical Adjustment is needed.
+These objective tests help the doctor determine if you need an adjustment and at what vertebral level the adjustment needs to be made.
+Leg checks are used in conjunction with a heat scan.

 Side Posture Table Adjustment

 All Blair Upper Cervical Adjustments are made on a side posture table (named because the patient lies on their side).
 This table is low to the ground and allows the doctor to have a biomechanical advantage in making these precise corrections.
 The adjustment is quick and gentle.
 The neck is never twisted or manipulated.